Install Claude Code on Windows

 You should now be able to use Claude Code with Azure-deployed Claude models.

-Step 9: Test Claude Code
+Step 6: Test Claude Code

-Step 10: Access Your Windows Projects
+Step 7: Access Your Projects

 - If you have a Windows folder called

-test_claudecontaining the files of a project, you can access it:cd /mnt/c/Users/Username/Documents/test_claudeReplace
+test_claude, you can access it:cd /mnt/c/Users/Username/Documents/test_claudeReplace

 Usernamewith your actual Windows username. - Then start Claude: